 The project schedule as it is called is the act of juggling resources such that they match the time and cost requirements.
-This schedule though suffers from being at the epicentre of the project’s mayhem, with everyone making edits, different opinions reflecting in different ways and the confusion that follows.
-All that can end though, when transparency, effective skill matches, scientific task cebreakdown and tracking take place.
+This schedule though suffers from being at the epicenter of the project’s mayhem, with everyone making edits, different opinions reflecting in different ways, and the confusion that follows.
+All that can end though, when transparency, effective skill matches, scientific task cebreakdown, and tracking take place.

 Let’s find out more with the following points.

 1. Understand the work breakdown structure of your project

 Once you've landed the perfect project, planning the course it takes could be a fulfilling or frightening ride, all based on the route you take.
 In this regard, the work breakdown structure or WBS as it is popularly called is one of the most widely accepted formats of breaking down complex projects and their activities into smaller, digestible units.
 It is a user-friendly methodology beneficial for building real, tangible action plans for projects.